Are you facing the Establishing a database connection error in WordPress?

 The front end of your site will be broken, and you will not be able to access the WordPress dashboard.
 Problematic, isn’t it?!

 WordPress must use a specific login and password to access the database.
-If they change for any reason, WordPress cannot retrieve anything from the database.
+If they change for any reason, WordPress cannot retrieve anything from the database and you’ll see the error message.

 Among other reasons, WordPress files can be corrupted due to a failed update.
 This can include anything from the plugins to the themes and even the core WordPress software update.